 - Useful for soothing inflamed skin and muscles.

 - As topicals and salves can be applied directly to a particular area, they can potentially be used for localized nerve pain and conditions like arthritis as well.

 - Compounds like CBG and pinene can be useful for bacterial skin infections.

 - The efficacy of topicals and salves is yet to be determined.

 - Same issues as tinctures and edibles about cannabinoid-terpenoid consistency.

 - Some people may suffer from contact dermatitis with cannabis products.

-When other ingestion methods fail, or when trying to get cannabinoids directly into the colon or stomach, suppositories may be used.
+Suppositories may be used when other ingestion methods fail or when trying to get cannabinoids directly into the colon or stomach.